thm-projects/arsnova-mobile/README.md

 The mobile client uses Sencha Touch 2 as application framework.
 In order to work with the client you have to install Sencha Cmd.
-The basic requirement for installing and using Sencha Cmd is the presence of Ruby 1.9.3 and Java Runtime Environment in Version 1.7.
+The basic requirement for installing and using Sencha Cmd is the presence of Ruby 1.9.3 and Java Runtime Environment in version 1.7.
 Before you continue, please ensure that all requirements are installed properly.

 The download links to the referred requirements, as well as the installation